yingxuanz-11/computing-folder/Teachers-day/random day story.md

 ***first lesson: Math (1hour long)***

 You forgot to bring your textbook, notebook and overdue assignments by two weeks.
-You get scolded by teacher
+You get scolded by teacher.
 Afterwards, she continues to give more work.
 And you have to hand it all up tomorrow.